Here you will find:

 As the award winner, from 2016 we will be taking part in the pilot project "Culture Confucius Institute", with which Hanban supports cultural work in 11 selected institutes worldwide.

 The Confucius Institute Munich was founded in February 2009, initially as the Confucius Classroom Munich, and has since established itself as a central institution for the advancement of Chinese language and culture in and around Munich.
 In September 2012 it was upgraded to a Confucius Institute.
-Since then, the Institute has been located in the heart of Munich, just a couple of minutes from Marienplatz.
 Around one hundred students visit us every week.